-Inactive ingredients: carboxymethylcellulose, citric acid, hydroxyethyl cellulose, hydroxypropyl cellulose, methylparaben, monobasic sodium phosphate, peppermint oil, polycarbophil, propylene glycol, propylparaben, red iron oxide, sodium benzoate, sodium hydroxide, sodium saccharin, titanium dioxide, tribasic sodium phosphate, vitamin E acetate, and water.
+Inactive ingredients: carboxymethylcellulose, citric acid, hydroxyethyl cellulose, hydroxypropyl cellulose, methylparaben, monobasic sodium phosphate, peppermint oil, polycarbophil, propylene glycol, propylparaben, , sodium benzoate, sodium hydroxide, sodium saccharin, titanium dioxide, tribasic sodium phosphate, vitamin E acetate, and water.

 Patient Instructions for Use

 Before you use Onsolis, it is important that you read the Medication Guide and these Patient Instructions for Use.
 Be sure that you read, understand, and follow these Patient Instructions for Use so that you use Onsolis the right way.
 Ask your healthcare provider or pharmacist if you have any questions about the right way to use Onsolis.

 Onsolis comes in a foil package.
 Do not open the package until ready to use.
 Once opened, use the entire Onsolis film right away.

 - With the back side of the foil package facing you, cut along arrows with scissors.(See figure A)